James Powell and Sons: Later Victorian period

 During the latter part of the nineteenth century, the firm formed a close association with leading architects and designers such as T. G. Jackson, Edward Burne-Jones, William De Morgan and James Doyle.
 Whitefriars produced the glass that Philip Webb used in his designs for William Morris.
-The firm's production diversified in the 1850s to include domestic table glass after supplying the glassware for William Morris's Red House.
+The firm's production diversified in the 1850s to include domestic table glass, after supplying the glassware for William Morris's Red House.

-In 1875 Harry James Powell, grandson of the founder and an Oxford graduate in chemistry, joined the business.
-His training, which led to more scientific production and innovations such as previously unattainable colours and heat-resistant glass, for applications in science and industry, like X-ray tubes and light bulbs.
+In 1875, Harry James Powell, grandson of James Powell and an Oxford graduate in chemistry, joined the business.
+His training led to more scientific production, and innovations such as previously unattainable colours and heat-resistant glass, for applications in science and industry, such as X-ray tubes and light bulbs.